ptimsina1127/AssignmentThree-AdaptersandViews/README.md

 ### Android Native Project with Java
-Signup Form Using Custom adapter and Spinner View.;
+Signup Form Using Custom adapter and Spinner View.
 Beginner Friendly.